jerrylauky/simplified-grunt/README.md

 #Simplified Grunt

+##Objective

 As the size of my work project grows exponentially within just a few months, so does the Gruntfile.
 Evetually it became quite painful to maintain.
+So my goal was to improve Gruntfile for maintainability.
-So I took some of my spare time to split/reorganize grunt tasks based on an article I found (https://www.html5rocks.com/en/tutorials/tooling/supercharging-your-gruntfile/).
+I took some of my spare time to split/reorganize grunt tasks based on an article I found (https://www.html5rocks.com/en/tutorials/tooling/supercharging-your-gruntfile/).

 The following tasks are completed:
 * Autoload grunt tasks using [load-grunt-tasks](https://github.com/sindresorhus/load-grunt-tasks)